CamCam919/AWS-Solutions-Architect/README.md

 Migration

 And so much more...
-The reasoning behind these documents is to showcase my studies, my note taking skills, and one day help others with the "How-To's" documents on how to do certain things within AWS
+The reasoning behind these documents is to showcase my studies, my note taking skills, and one day help others with the "How-To's" documents on how to do certain things within AWS.

-Most of these are from the course on aCloudGuru and some of from Udemy
+Most of these are from the course on aCloudGuru and some of from Udemy.

 Instructors from aCloudGuru (Most of it)
   - Ryan Kroonenburg